edgedb/easy-edgedb/chapter7/index.md

 <!-- quiz-end -->

-Up next in Chapter 8: [Workers in the city of Varna load fifty boxes into a ship.
-Dracula is inside one of them.](../chapter8/index.md)
+__Up next:__ _Workers in the city of Varna load boxes into a ship.
+Dracula is inside one of them..._